Join the Circle

-- Experience being a member of an Interactive Group.
+1. Experience being a member of an Interactive Group

-- Learning about the Interactive Group Model and how to lead Interactive IFS Groups.
+1. Learn about the Interactive Group Model and how to lead Interactive IFS Groups

 This is covered in our Level 1 Training.

-- Practice leading a peer group with live supervision and feedback.
+1. Practice leading segments of a peer group with live supervision and feedback

-This could be in our Level 1 Training or a Leader Practice Group.
+This could be in our Level 1 Training and/or a Leader Practice Group.

-- Co-leading your Interactive Group with a trainer, including supervision.
+1. Co-lead your Interactive Group with a trainer, including supervision

 This is through the Apprenticeship program.
 It could be your group or an Institute group.
-These opportunities are currently limited by the number of trainers, which is now just Jay.
+These opportunities are limited by the number of trainers, which is currently just Jay.
+You can skip this step if you feel ready.

-- Leading three or more of your groups, with occasional supervision.
+1. Lead three or more of your groups, with occasional supervision

 For full development as a group leader, you need lots of experience.